reggiestain/AcmeReginaldBundle/README.md

 ### Service-Container

-The simplest way to use the Bundle is to get the Container and request the state of the xml read Feature.
+The simplest way to use the Bundle is to get the Container and request the state of the xml read Feature which returns an array of elements from the Config.xml File to be save to Database table "output".
+It returns an error if the file could not be open.

 ``` php
 use Symfony\Bundle\FrameworkBundle\Controller\Controller;